Edge Caching

 Summary

-If you want a way to speed up your site, give Edge Caching a try.
+If you want a way to speed up your site, give edge caching a try.
 It makes serving cached content from multiple data centers possible with minimal setup and no additional plugin required.

 Was this article helpful?